Jump to section:

 14. Are there any complications?

 Even though dental implants have a high success rate, some patients can experience implant failure.
 Implants can fail shortly after the procedure and even years later.
-The osseointegration period can only fail when the implant surface becomes contaminated or if there is insufficient bone to support.
+The osseointegration period can only fail when the implant surface becomes contaminated or if there is insufficient bone to support it.

 Click here to see the success of dental implants.